openwpm/OpenWPM/docs/Configuration.md

 - Set `browser_params.save_content` to a comma-separated list of [resource_types](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/webRequest/ResourceType)
-    to save only specific types of files, for instance `browser_params.save_content = "script"` to save only Javascript files.
+    to save only specific types of files, for instance `browser_params.save_content = "image,script"` to save Images and Javascript files.
 This will lessen the performance impact of this instrumentation when a large number of browsers are used in parallel.
+- You will also need to import LevelDbProvider from openwpm/storage/leveldb.py and instantiate it in the TaskManager in demo.py